pangrus/HSE-Hidden_Sound_Explorer/README.md

 Use a 100mH inductor to scope out power supplies, electric motors, smartphones.
 Any electromagnetic source will produce a distinct sound.

-Using a piezo disk attached to a vibrating surface you can amplify it.
+Also a piezo disk attached to a vibrating surface can reveal some unheard sounds.

-You can use it on guitar, violin, toothpicks or a broom...whatever.
+Use it on guitar, violin, toothpicks or a broom...whatever.

 ![GerberView](Images/Hidden_Sound_Explorer_GerberView.jpg)

-In this repository you can find the PCB production files and the schematic, so you can build your own device.
+In this repository you can find the schematic and the PCB production files to build your own device.

 Enjoy.